floticerus/scout/README.md

 >     }
 > )
 > ```
+>

-when a new trigger is added, it will automatically check the page one time.
+> when a new trigger is added, it will automatically check the page one time.

+&nbsp;

 > to manually check triggers, you have to tell scout when to look. for example, in an ajax or statechange handler.
 > ```javascript